Marco-Pistella/NEWAX/README.md

 The MPID identification mechanism (INT 10h AX=4F17h, BX='MP') allows runtime detection of a loaded NEWAX instance and safe inter-instance communication for the toggle commands.

+## Acknowledgements

+Special thanks to **Falcosoft** for first documenting the Nvidia VESA VBIOS bug in his [Vogons thread](https://www.vogons.org/viewtopic.php?t=57420), for his extensive real hardware testing, and for his insightful technical feedback which directly influenced several design decisions in NEWAX.
+Thanks also to all the beta testers on the [Vogons](https://www.vogons.org) retro-computing forum.

 ## License

 MIT License - Copyright (c) 2026 Marco Pistella